 The HRK statutes stipulate that universities and Fachhochschulen form members' groups, which elect a spokesperson and hold a meeting at least once a year.
 (The other types of institutions of higher education have the same option.)
 Members' group meetings serve as a forum for exchanging opinions about all issues relating to the particular type of higher education institution.
-Resolutions and recommendations adopted during the meetings are submitted to the Executive Board or the Senate and the General Meeting for consideration.
+Resolutions and recommendations adopted during the meetings are submitted to the Executive Board or the Senate and the General Assembly for consideration.

 The Executive Board consists of five Vice Presidents, who are elected by the General Assembly, and the two spokespersons elected as Vice-Presidents by the Members' Groups of the Universities and Fachhochschulen.
 Vice Presidents are elected for two-years and may be re-elected up to two times.

 The President heads the Executive Board.
 He or she represents the HRK internally and externally, is responsible for the day-to-day business and convenes and chairs the meetings of the various decision-making bodies.
 The term of office is three years and holders may only be re-elected once.

 Six Standing Committees (chaired by the respective Vice President) and Working Groups are convened for the purpose of conducting intensive debate on current higher education policy issues and for preparing the decisions of the General Assembly.
 In addition to the rectors and presidents, the committees include experts from institutions of higher education and from non-university establishments.

 At the Annual Meetings, representatives of all member institutions discuss issues relating to the future of higher education with invited representatives of social and political groups.